UweKeim/ZetaHtmlEditControl/README.md

 ![Screenshot of Zeta Html Edit Control](http://i.imgur.com/5medndw.png)

+We do use this project inside several "real world" projects in our company, e.g. a [Test Management tool](http://www.zeta-test.com) and a Windows-based [Content Management System (CMS)](http://www.zeta-producer.com/de/cms.html).

 ## Features

 The wrapper is no rocket science but provides some features I struggled with in the past.
 We use the control in several of our own (internal) applications.